mnielsen/notes-on-writing/notes_on_writing.md

  and over, asking again and again if we can make our sentences _sharper_, and if we really _believe_ those sentences.

-**Beware using words on the page that you wouldn't use in speech:**
+**Beware the writing of words that you wouldn't use while speaking:**
-  It's not always bad.
-But what are your motivations?
-Are you using fancy language to appear authoritative?
-If you're doing that, then you're allowing an agenda to creep into your writing, one that isn't in service to the reader.
-Furthermore, lacking practice with the word, your feel for the word may be all wrong.
+This isn't always a mistake, but it must be done consciously, and for the right reasons.
+A common reason writers do this is to appear authoritative --- writing in what they imagine is the language of the experts.
+Unfortunately, lacking practice with the word, their feel for the word is likely to be wrong, unless they are exceptionally careful.
+Furthermore, by doing this they allow an agenda to creep into their writing, one that isn't necessarily in service to the reader.
 With that said, if you're confident you're using the word in service to the reader, by all means, go for it!

 ## Titles